enussl/Air-Quality-Gaussian-Process/README.md

 ## General Info
 The project is structured in 4 folders being:
-* Data

 * Current Code
 * Deprecated Code
+* Gaussian Processes Literature
 * Plots

-Please save the data in the Data folder.
-They will not be shared via git (gitignore).
+Data is stored in a separate Google Drive (contact the owners for access)